2025–26 Ghana Premier League

-The 2025–26 Ghana Premier League is the 70th season of the Ghana Premier League, the top-tier football league in Ghana that began on 12 September 2025 and will end on 24 May 2026.
+The 2025–26 Ghana Premier League was the 70th season of the Ghana Premier League, the top-tier football league in Ghana that began on 12 September 2025 and ended on 24 May 2026.

-Bibiani Gold Stars are the defending champions after winning the 2024–25 season, (1st title).
+Medeama were crowned league winners for a second time after a 5–2 win over Heart of Lions (who later got relegated) on 17 May 2026 with a game to spare and thus represented Ghana in the following season's CAF Champions League.
+After finishing the season with a neutral goal difference and a point below Basake Holy Stars, Heart of Lions got relegated to the Ghana Division One after 3 years in the top flight, with Eleven Wonders and Hohoe United following suit after only a year of promotion.

 Teams

-This season's league consists of 18 teams – the top 15 teams from the previous season, and three teams promoted from the previous season's Division One League.
+This season's league consisted of 18 teams – the top 15 teams from the previous season, and three teams promoted from the previous season's Division One League.

 Changes from the previous season

 Hohoe United, Eleven Wonders and Swedru All Blacks were promoted from the 2024–25 Division One League, replacing the 2024–25 bottom three teams; Nsoatreman, Legon Cities and Accra Lions.